Gavin-Bryant/experimentation-reporting-document/architecture.md

 ## Purpose
 The purpose of this document is to outline a proposed information architecture to assist with the accurate and detailed documentation of experimentation planning, design, deployment, analysis and decision-making.

-The brief aims to highlight key focus areas for experiment design, execution and reporting that need to be addressed to facilitate a high-performance experimentation program, and perform repeatable, reliable and trustworthy experiments.
+The document aims to highlight key focus areas for experiment design, execution and reporting that need to be addressed to facilitate a high-performance experimentation program, and perform repeatable, reliable and trustworthy experiments.

 Data and insights from each detailed master experimentation report can be carved out for organisation communications, reporting, stakeholder presentations etc.

 The experimentation reporting document is a live document, evolving and updated during the course of the experiment lifecycle.

+Use this document as template to ensure that experiments are conducted in a systemmatic and structured manner.

+## Why documenting experiments is important
+Documenting your experiments is important for a number of reasons:

+* Ensures a consistent and standardised approach to conducting all experiments in an organisation
+* Provides a common language and terminology around experimentation
+* There is an audit trail and traceability for all experiments
+* Drives experimentation process efficiencies across the organisation - individual teams not creating cottage industries
+* Experimentation documentation can be easily stored and shared across the organisation
+* Engenders strong alignment around experiment hypothesis - hypothesis setting is a team sport
+* All experiment metrics are declared and documented upfront
+* Avoids mistakes during test Design and QA (and a need to re-run tests) - reduces the likelihood of human error
+* An educational tool to help teams understand all the components required to conduct a high-quality experiment